The ancestry of Jesus

 The genealogy is different.
 There are two different genealogies being described in these two accounts, and Luke is well aware of that.
 He writes after Matthew, according to the understanding of the order of writing that I proposed in the first episode.
 Probably what we have here is Mary's ancestry described discreetly.
 It wasn't appropriate culturally, in those days, to describe ancestry through the mother.
 The father was the head of the family and the source of ancestry in these ancestral lines.
 In this case, of course, it is Joseph.
 One distinct possibility here is that Mary was an heiress in her own right, because she didn't have any brothers to inherit, and that Heli adopted Joseph as his son.
 It may be that what Luke intended here is that Jesus was the son, so it was thought, of Joseph - the son-in-law of Heli.
 Literary convention prevents this being stated outwardly, but this makes sense, because the biological connection to David can only come through Mary, because of the virgin birth.
 Joseph has no direct biological connection with Jesus.

 This is an interesting example of a complex issue that most people never really think about in the Gospels, and find difficult to understand.
 But if you are in a culture where ancestry and genealogy and family ties matter, you will know that the exact details of genealogy, particularly related to inheritance, are incredibly important: Who is in the family?
 Who is going to inherit?
 What does the will say?
-Who's got any legal right through family connection?
+Who has got any legal right through family connection?
 This produces endless disputes and debates in many societies.
 Ancestry and blood connection really does matter.
 It really mattered to the Jewish people.
 Matthew knew when he was writing his genealogy that he was creating a paradox and showing, in a sense, that Joseph could not have been the biological father of Jesus, because his branch of David's family was one that had been blocked.
 It could not be the branch through which the Messiah, the son of David, would come.
 But that was not true of the branch that came through Nathan, the son of David, as represented by Mary, the biological successor in that family.
 We also know in Luke 1:32, when the angel speaks to Mary, he says these words, speaking of Jesus, the angel promising the birth of Jesus,

 ‘“32He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David,”’Luke 1:32, NIV

-It's interesting that the angel says to Mary that Jesus will sit on the throne of David.
+It is interesting that the angel says to Mary that Jesus will sit on the throne of David.
 The implication of this to Mary would be that she understood that her biological connection to David was the basis of that possibility because she would know this is a virgin birth and her husband was not the biological father.

 ‘14After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 15“The time has come,” he said.
 “The kingdom of God has drawn near.
 Repent and believe the good news!”’Mark 1:14-15, NIV

-We've gained a little understanding about that Kingdom of God and about the genealogy that supports it through this episode, and through studying the genealogy of Matthew, and referring to the genealogy of Luke.
+We have gained a little understanding about that Kingdom of God and about the genealogy that supports it through this episode, and through studying the genealogy of Matthew, and referring to the genealogy of Luke.
 Thanks for joining us.
 I hope you join us for the next episode.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.